Nebraska Territory: Early settlement

+Several trading posts, forts and towns were established in the previous area of the original Louisiana Purchase of 1803, and the organization of the subsequent Louisiana Territory (1804-1812) and the following Missouri Territory of 1812-1821 (until admission of Missouri as the xx state that year of 1821, in the southeastern corner of the former larger territory.
+Later decades saw the new Western lands as temporarily unorganized federal territory between the Mississippi River in the east across the Great Plains to the far western Rocky Mountains.
+That status endured for 33 years from 1821 to the establishment of new official federal territories for Kansas Territory and the one further north in the Nebraska lands, both in 1854.

-Several trading posts, forts and towns were established in the Nebraska Territory from the early 19th century through 1867, including Fontenelle's Post founded in the present-day site of Bellevue in 1806.
+From the early 19th century through 1867, including Fontenelle's Post founded in the present-day site of Bellevue in 1806.
 It was first mentioned in fur trading records in 1823.
-Fort Lisa, founded by Manuel Lisa near present-day Dodge Park in North Omaha was founded in 1812, although Lisa had earlier founded posts further up the Missouri River in Montana and North Dakota.
+Fort Lisa, founded by Manuel Lisa (1772-1820), (near present-day Dodge Park in North Omaha), was founded in 1812, although Lisa had earlier founded posts further up the upper Missouri River in future Dakota Territory (North Dakota) and Montana Territory (Montana).
 Fort Atkinson, was founded on the Council Bluff in 1819; in 1822 Cabanne's Trading Post was founded nearby on the Missouri River.
-Mormon settlers founded Cutler's Park in 1846, and the town of Bellevue was incorporated in 1853.
+Mormon (The Church of Jesus Christ of Latter-day Saints) settlers founded Cutler's Park in 1846, and the town of Bellevue was incorporated in 1853.
 Nearby Omaha City was founded in 1854, with Nebraska City and Kearney incorporated in 1855.
 The influential towns of Brownville and Fontanelle were founded that year as well.
-The early village of Lancaster, later called Lincoln, was founded in 1856, along with the towns of Saratoga, South Nebraska City and Florence.
+The early village of Lancaster, (later called and renamed Lincoln), was founded in 1856, along with the towns of Saratoga, South Nebraska City and Florence.

 Early press

-The first newspaper published in the terrain that would become Nebraska was a weekly military journal stationed at Ft.
-Atkinson that was published for five years, from 1822 – 1827 before the fort was closed.
-Thirty years later the Nebraska territory was settled and print media served the dual purposes of sharing the news and promoting the area for settlement.
-In 1854 the Nebraska Palladium was the first paper to be published in the territory however it would last less than a year.
-These territorial newspapers were efficient but rough and many of the papers folded under quickly changed owners, or consolidated with other publications.
-By 1860 the Nebraska territory had twelve weekly publications, one biweekly and one monthly, with a combined circulation of 9,750.
-After statehood in 1867 the newspaper industry expanded greatly.
+The first newspaper published in the terrain that would become Nebraska Territory and following 37th State of Nebraska, was a weekly military journal stationed at the United States Army post of Fort Atkinson that was published for five years, from 1822 to 1827, before the fort was closed.
+Thirty years later the Nebraska Territory was being settled and print media appeared serving the dual purposes of sharing the news and promoting the area for further settlement.
+In 1854, one of the first was the Nebraska Palladium (and Platte Valley Advocate). was the first newspaper to be printed / published in the territory; however, it would last less than a year.
+These territorial newspapers were efficient but rough and many of the papers folded under quickly changed owners, financial stability or consolidated with other publications.
+By 1860, the growing Nebraska Territory had twelve weekly publications, one biweekly and one monthly, with a combined circulation of 9,750.
+After statehood in 1867 the newspaper business expanded greatly.